lotherk/tmpl/README.md

                                   options, and exit
   -V, --version                 Print version and exit

-General:

-  -l, --log                     Enable logging  (default=off) -L, --log-file=FILE           Write logs to FILE  (default=`/dev/stderr') -v, --verbose=INT             Be more verbose.
-Can be specified multiple
-                                  times to a maximum of 7

-  Occurances    Level
-  1             Fatal
-  2             Critical
-  3             Error
-  4             Warning
-  5             Info
-  6             Debug
-  7             All

-  Examples:

-  log all Critical and thus also Fatal messages
-  # tmpl -v 2 ...

-  log all messages
-  # tmpl -v 7 ...

   -f, --force                   Force output generation even if PROGRAM fails
                                   on a template.
 Use with caution!